 How Does It Work?

-It’s actually pretty simple: you provide beta readers with your manuscript and they respond with feedback.
+It’s actually pretty simple: you provide beta readers with your manuscript, and then they respond with feedback.
 There are various ways to work through these steps.
 Some authors give beta readers a chapter at a time; others send out the whole manuscript.
 Some authors provide beta readers with specific questions; others just take whatever feedback beta readers offer.
-However, most authors simply send out their manuscript, perhaps with a few questions to get the beta readers on the right track, and then take the feedback.

 Authors might work with anywhere from one to two dozen or more beta readers.
 You might have different groups of beta readers looking at different elements of the work (one group could be testing for sensitivity; another could be looking at structural problems).
 Some manuscripts may go to a second group of beta readers after revisions are made based on feedback from a first group.